-The most frequent type of elder abuse reported is self-neglect, making up an average of 42% of elder abuse reports in the past five fiscal years.378 Of the self-neglect elder abuse cases, the most commonly observed category over the last five years was health and safety hazards (41% of self-neglect abuse types on average).379 Health and safety hazard http://tffc.usc.edu/wp-content/uploads/2018/07/USC_CA_TFFC_Report_Digital-FINAL.pdf http://tffc.usc.edu/wp-content/uploads/2018/07/USC_CA_TFFC_Report_Digital-FINAL.pdf
+The most frequent type of elder abuse reported is self-neglect, making up an average of 42% of elder abuse reports in the past five fiscal years379.
+Of the self-neglect elder abuse cases, the most commonly observed category over the last five years was health and safety hazards (41% of self-neglect abuse types on average)380.
+Health and safety hazard cases have recently fallen as the number of physical care neglect has increased381.
+Table 5.1.2 shows the 5-year breakdown for each category of self-neglect382.